Note: Pawpaw Trees have a long taproot. Because of this we grow ours in deep pots and ship in the pots to protect the roots.

 Asimina Triloba Growth Conditions

-The very young specimens have to be kept away from full sunlight for the first year or two.
+The very young specimens may benefit from some shade for the first year or two.
 It is ideal for them to receive full day of filtered sunlight during this period.
 Afterwards, they prefer full sun.

 Pawpaws prefer moist, fertile, and slightly acidic soil.
-Adding compost to the soil will help improve their chances to grow in the Western US.
 They do not tolerate heavy, wet, alkaline soil.

 Propagating Pawpaw Tree, Seed or Cuttings